1st DUI Penalties in Georgia

 In general, a first-time DUI offense is classified as a misdemeanor.
 If convicted, the judge may impose a sentence of up to 12 months in county jail.
 If the blood alcohol concentration (BAC) is .08% or more, the law mandates at least 24 hours of jail time.

-If sentenced for a DUI offense, the total duration of the sentence must be at least one year.
+If sentenced for a 1st DUI offense in Georgia, the total duration of the sentence must be at least one year.

 For first-time offenders, a significant portion of this sentence is typically spent on probation instead of incarceration.
 During this period of probation, individuals are required to pay a supervision fee and will be monitored by a probation officer to ensure all requirements of the sentence are being met.

-Driver’s License Penalties for First DUI Offenses in Georgia
+Driver’s License Penalties for a 1st DUI Offense in Georgia

 A DUI penalty can also result in the suspension of your driver’s license.
 If a driver over the age of 21 is convicted of their first non-drug-related DUI offense, the Georgia Department of Driver Services (DDS) will suspend their license for 12 months.